 - Return to point 14 and try again.
 You will also notice bits that just didn’t seem right.
 Move them, improve them or remove them.
 The presentation is not complete until you have delivered it at least FIVE times

 - By now your timing will have improved dramatically and you have a much better idea of the steps in your presentation.
 Turn off the presentation software and give your presentation, timed.
 No notes, no slides.
 THIS is what you want to say.
+Consider the links between the 3 main parts, could they be improved? how do they link to a possible theme?

 - I would strongly suggest you now re-do the whole thing.
 Step 17 has shown you the bits you really want.